lafisrap-legacy/hugo-vitality-theme/README.md

 cp themes/hugo-vitality-theme/exampleSite/config-legal.toml config.toml
 hugo serve
 ```
-Now you can look at the site from a browser at address `http://localhost:1313`.
+Now you can look at the site with a browser at address `http://localhost:1313`.

 Feel free to change the strings in this theme.
 You will also find some hints there where to look next.